katilp/RootInBinder/README.md

 - add some basic cuts
 - estimate the max size of the file which can reasonably be uploaded
 - for the example file:
-   - the output.root is 10000 evts from AOD2NanoAODOutreachTool
+   - the output.root is 10000 evts/2.7 MB from AOD2NanoAODOutreachTool
-   - runtime as a github workflow (including container build) was 15 mins without condition data access
+   - runtime as [a github workflow](https://github.com/katilp/AOD2NanoAODOutreachTool/actions/runs/139672160) (including container build) was 15 mins without condition data access
    - time that locally (with a previously downloaded container)